snakypy/dotctrl/README.md

 <br>
 <br>

-**Dotctrl** is a package for managing your "dotfiles" on Linux or macOS. **Dotctrl** works on top of a configuration file that contains the absolute paths of the place of origin of dotfiles.
+**Dotctrl** is a "dotfiles" manager for [Linux](https://www.kernel.org/) or [macOS](https://www.apple.com/macos/).
+**Dotctrl** manages the elements of the user's HOME directory; works on top of a configuration file which contains the relative paths of the source location of the dotfiles.

 ## Features